Anomalous dimension and quasinormal modes of flavor branes: Introduction

-In this paper we compute QNMs of this adapted D3/D7 setup and investigate how they change in the presence of running anomalous dimension.
-We explore the parameter regime of walking dynamics, too.
-First, we consider stable phase of the system as flat D7 brane embedding corresponding to massless quarks.
-Next we do the calculations of QNMs and find them both at vanishing and finite momentum for fluctuations.
-We present the results for the first ten QNMs.
-Massive quarks correspond to D7 brane embeddings and computing their QNMs need solving highly non linear differential equations for the fluctuations.
-We do not compute the free energy of the system and the phase transition and mostly concentrate on the QNMs in the presence of the parameter space of the model.
-One finds the details of the phase transitions in \cite{Kaminski:2009ce}.
+First, we consider flat D7 brane embedding corresponding to massless quarks.
+Next we do the calculations for massive quarks and consider both vanishing and finite momentum for the fluctuations.
+We will present the results for the first ten QNMs.
+Although we do not compute the free energy of the system and the phase transition but as \cite{Kaminski:2009ce} we show that how an instabilty occurs in the system.
+We find an excellent numerical agreement between maximum quark mass (Figure \ref{Fig1} ) and purely imaginary QNMs (Figure \ref{Fig4} ).
+In this way, we explicitly show where the pure imaginary modes cross the real axis and system becomes unstable.

-Unlike \cite{Hoyos-Badajoz:2006dzi} and \cite{Kaminski:2009ce}, in this paper, we employ the spectral method to solve the fluctuation equations.
+It is important to mention that unlike \cite{Hoyos-Badajoz:2006dzi} and \cite{Kaminski:2009ce}, in this paper, we employ the spectral method to solve the fluctuation equations.
 The exponential convergence of the spectral method gives it greater rapidity and accuracy than other methods such as shooting, relaxation, and the Leaver method.
-We could compute quasinormal frequencies in less than one minute for massless and around 40 minutes for massive cases by a PC with $ i7 $ CPU and $ 16 $GB RAM, those are much less than other methods.
+We could compute QNMs in less than one minute for massless and around 40 minutes for massive cases by a PC with $ i7-6700 $ CPU$@$3.4 GHz and $ 16 $GB RAM, those are much less than other methods.
 One finds details of the spectral method in \cite{Jansen:2017oag}.